GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

 In this exercise you will learn how to add natural language understanding abilities to the help desk bot to make it easier for users to create a ticket.
 To do this, you will use LUIS (Language Understanding Intelligent Service), part of the Azure Cognitive Services offering, which allow developers to to build language models to allow a bot to understand commands and act accordingly.
 For instance, while in the previous exercise the user had to enter the severity and category, in this one, both "entities" will try to be recognized from the user message.

 Inside [this folder](./exercise3-LuisDialog) you will find a solution with the code that results from completing the steps in this exercise.
 You can use this solutions as guidance if you need additional help as you work through this exercise.
-Remember that for using it, you first need to run `npm install`.
+Remember that for using it, you first need to run `npm install` and complete the placeholders of the LUIS Model.

 ## Prerequisites